 - Fellowship in 2003 at National Institute of Child Health and Human Development

-He is now Research Assistant Professor at Department of Health Technology and Informatics, Hong Kong Polytechnic University.
+Dr Wong is now Assistant Professor at the Department of Health Technology and Informatics of The Hong Kong Polytechnic University.